Formulas and Default Settings

 There are two different approaches to obtaining the optimal tolerance value.

 With the first approach, you can use a visualization tool to scatter plot queries by CPU Skew or PJI versus AMPCPUTime, or IO Skew or UII versus TotalIOCount for a single day's worth of DBQL data.
 Then graph the corresponding suspect query formula on top of the scatter plot.
-Queries above the suspect query line will be flagged as suspect.
+Queries above the suspect query line are flagged as suspect.
 Adjust the tolerance in the suspect query formula to shape the line so the visual outliers are above the line, but the majority of queries are below the line.